aptivate/django-sortable-listview/README.md

     pip install django-sortable-listview

-If you want to use the provided temaplates and CSS add ``'sortable_listview'`` to your INSTALLED_APPS in your django settings.
+If you want to use the provided templates and CSS add ``'sortable_listview'`` to your INSTALLED_APPS in your django settings.

 To see how to include the css and templates in your application, look at the example project.
 The css is just standard bootstrap.